dekoza/mtgpl/docs/_sources/EMN.rst.txt

 :mtgtip:`Grim Flayer<https://cards.scryfall.io/border_crop/front/0/2/025af99f-a029-4f99-9c76-676b68821520.jpg?1576384990|https://scryfall.com/card/emn/184/grim-flayer?utm_source=api>`
    Trample

-   Whenever Grim Flayer deals combat damage to a player, look at the top three cards of your library.
-Put any number of them into your graveyard and the rest back on top of your library in any order.
+   Whenever Grim Flayer deals combat damage to a player, surveil 3.
+(Look at the top three cards of your library, then put any number of them into your graveyard and the rest on top of your library in any order.)

    Delirium — Grim Flayer gets +2/+2 as long as there are four or more card types among cards in your graveyard.